-Specification number: 7131 (AS) and 7132 (A Level)
+Specification number: 7132 (Provisional)

 It is not essential to have taken Business at GCSE.
-More importantly, students must have a genuine interest in the operation of the business world.
-Those students who have taken the subject (or a related one) at GCSE should have achieved a minimum grade 6 in order to study it further.
-It is essential that students can express themselves clearly in written work and join the course prepared to appreciate and challenge business objectives and the changing economy.
+Students who have taken the subject (or a related one) at GCSE should have achieved a minimum Grade 6 in order to study it further.
+It is important that students can express themselves clearly in written work and join the course prepared to appreciate and challenge business objectives and the changing economy.